Parag-Deshmukh/Spotify_Recently_Played_Tracks_ETL/README.md

 2. The retrieved data is transformed into a pandas DataFrame, and several data quality checks are performed, including checking for empty data, duplicate entries, null values, and timestamp validity.
 3. The transformed data is then loaded into a SQLite database.
 If the data already exists in the database, it will be appended.

-## Customization

-You can customize the script and database location according to your preferences by modifying the variables in the `main.py` file.